Oluwakemi-moyin/Retail_Data/README.md

 [Tables](#tables)

-## Project Overview
+### Project Overview
 ---
 Collection and analysis of sales data across the company's various sales regions(countries).
-The goal of the project is to provide insights into revenue, quantity sold and number of orders over a two year-period.
+The goal of the project is to provide insights into total revenue, quantity sold and number of orders over a two year-period.
 The analysis focuses on understanding sales performance and revenue trends across various regions and calculating important performance indicators like average revenue and average quantity sold per region/country.

 ### Data Source
 ---